-Being with elderly parents is all consuming.
+Being with elderly parents is all-consuming.
 I have spent countless hours navigating the unfamiliar waters of elder care, getting help for my parents who still don’t think they need help.
 But when I watch my dad counting out their pills, mention to him that it looks like a few are missing, and he responds, “Oh, it’s close enough!” or when we return from a few days away to find that one of them has fallen and is badly bruised, it’s clearly time for some outside help.

 The trick is getting them to agree.
 I have learned to offer options to my dad in ways that don’t make him feel like he’s giving up his independence.
 I present ideas to him over and over again, with patience and respect, until he accepts them.
 My mom doesn’t get a vote.
 Without my dad, she would be in a nursing home.

 I am grateful to Eric for all that he does, for his unending love and support and hard work in helping my folks.
 And for being able to laugh with me and with them, at this time in life that is tender and difficult and sometimes, embarrassing.
-Getting old is rarely pretty, and none of us know how our particular journey is going to end.
+Getting old is rarely pretty, and none of us knows how our particular journey is going to end.

 We’ve taken care of everything we can think of to keep my folks safe and to enable them to live in their home for as long as possible, from putting bright orange duct tape on thresholds and removing glass shower doors to arranging for home health care visits.
 There is now a walker standing by in the living room.
 They should both be using walkers, but they both refuse.
 My mother asks several times a day, “What is that damned thing?
 And why is it here?”
 My dad hangs his windbreaker on it.

 Our days have been filled with doctor’s visits, financial meetings, setting up home health care, organizing their paperwork, hiring a housekeeper, deep cleaning, and clearing out a few more truckloads of random junk, including 200 rolls of wrapping paper and every gift bag and box that ever entered the house.
 I look around and realize that we’ve barely made a dent.
-But I like throwing stuff out.
+But I like clearing stuff out.
 It gives me the illusion of control.

 One of the unexpected benefits of fulltime travel is that it forces you to deal with the detritus of your life (unless you are paying for a storage unit and you have squirreled away your crap).
 Trust me, if you deal with your lifetime accumulation of paraphernalia now, you are paying it forward in ensuring peace of mind for those you will one day leave behind.
 It is daunting, time-consuming, and depressing to sort through other people’s stuff, no matter how much you love them.